dmx-systems/dmx-sign-up/README.md

 ```

 ### Account creation through LDAP plugin

 The plugin can be configured to use the dmx-ldap plugin for account creation.
-When enabled the username and
-password are stored in LDAP instead of DMX itself.
-The option is disabled by default and is switched on by
-setting the property:
+When enabled the username and password are stored in LDAP instead of DMX itself.
+The option is disabled by default and is switched on by setting the property:

 ```
-dmx.signup.authorization_method.is_ldap = true
+dmx.signup.ldap_account_creation = true
 ```

-Keep in mind that the dmx-ldap plugin also has a configuration option that controls the availability of
-the account creation which must be enabled as well.
-Refer to its documentation on how to set it up.
+Keep in mind that the dmx-ldap plugin also has a configuration option that controls account creation functionality.
+This  must be enabled as well.
+Refer to the [plugins README](https://git.dmx.systems/dmx-plugins/dmx-ldap/-/blob/master/README.md) for more information on its configuration.

 ## License